 For all modes with 4096-QAM, the corresponding nominal packet padding shall follow the rules indicated by the Common Nominal Packet Padding subfield.

-The nominal packet padding values for 484+242-tone MRU are the same as for 996-tone RU derived above, and the nominal packet padding values for 996+484-tone MRU and 996+484+242-tone MRU are the same as for 2×996-tone RU derived above, in the case of the PPE Thresholds Present subfield set to 0 in the EHT Capabilities element and 1 in the HE Capabilities element.
+The nominal packet padding values for 484+242-tone MRU shall be the same as for 996-tone RU derived above, and the nominal packet padding values for 996+484-tone MRU and 996+484+242-tone MRU shall be the same as for 2×996-tone RU derived above, in the case of the PPE Thresholds Present subfield set to 0 in the EHT Capabilities element and 1 in the HE Capabilities element.
 The nominal packet padding indicated by the Common Nominal Packet Padding subfield in the EHT Capabilities element shall be greater than or equal to the largest nominal packet padding values among all the modes indicated in the PPE Thresholds field in the HE Capabilities element.

 The inheritance rule to select the EHT nominal packet padding value for NSS ≤ NSTS + 1 and RU or MRU ≤ 2×996, in the case of the PPE Thresholds Present subfield set to 0 in the EHT Capabilities element and 1 in the HE Capabilities element, is described in Table 35-5 (EHT nominal packet padding indication for NSS ≤ NSTS+1 when the PPE Thresholds Present subfield is set to 0 in the EHT Capabilities element and 1 in the HE Capabilities element).